stratumn/agent/packages/agent-js/README.md

-# Stratumn agent for NodeJS
+# Stratumn agent for NodeJS [ALPHA - incompatible with production]

 This NodeJS module exposes functions to create Stratumn agents using Javascript.